What is microblading?

 What should I do before and after my microblading procedure?

-Please review our detailed Pre & Post Care Instructions under the Microblading tab.
+Please review our detailed Pre and Post Care Instructions under the Microblading tab.
 You MUST strictly follow these instructions to ensure a comfortable, safe healing process and also to achieve the best possible results!
 We have the right to refuse service for any clients who do not follow Pre & Post Care Instructions.

 How will my microblading brows look in the future?